Trees - General Reference

 Charles Sargent.
 From the "great dendrologist America ever produced," this monumental volume is "unsurpassed as the most comprehensive and reliable volume on the subject" (back cover).
 Includes 185 genera and 717 species of trees (and many tree-like shrubs) found in the United States, Canada, and Alaska.
 Key features include detailed species-by-species descriptions (leaves, flowers, fruit, winterbuds, bark, wood, growth habits, immaturity variations, precise distribution, local variants, etc.) and a synoptic key and 100+ further keys within the text to aid in identification.
 An "unmatched lifetime reference work" considered as one of the best.
 5-3/8 x 8-1/2, 986p, 783 b&w line drawings, 1922.
 OVERSIZE.

-Sorry, this title has gone out of print - limited quantity available.
+Sorry, this title has gone out of print - contact us for availability.

 SHADE TREES FOR THE CENTRAL AND NORTHERN UNITED STATES AND CANADA